A few of the many ways we are different

 What questions should I ask prior to anesthesia?

-to Provide your Pet with the Safety of a Human-Grade Operating Environment
+to provide your pet with the safety of a human-grade operating environment.

 Surgery rooms have human-hospital grade HEPA filtration which performs a complete air exchange every four minutes to reduce risk of surgical infections and increase safety.
-Additionally, the filtration system maintains a positive pressure causing the air to always flow out of the surgery when the door is opened, making it nearly impossible for contaminants to enter the surgical field.
+Additionally, the filtration system maintains a positive pressure causing the air to always flow out of the surgery room when the door is opened, making it nearly impossible for contaminants to enter the surgical field.

 Surgery rooms have human-hospital grade HEPA filtration which performs a complete air exchange every four minutes to reduce risk of surgical infections and increase safety.
-Additionally, the filtration system maintains a positive pressure causing the air to always flow out of the surgery when the door is opened, making it nearly impossible for contaminants to enter the surgical field.
+Additionally, the filtration system maintains a positive pressure causing the air to always flow out of the surgery room when the door is opened, making it nearly impossible for contaminants to enter the surgical field.

 Our facilities would be meaningless without our dedicated staff of